SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 `begin` and `end` specify in what period this watcher is enabled.
 These fields are necessary to stop watchers from watching forever.
 There are some rules that apply to these fields that are specified below.

-All fields witin the `filters` property are used to filter out new movie showings from getting notifications to the user. `cinemaid` specifies the cinema the showing is shown at.
+All fields within the `filters` property are used to filter out new movie showings from getting notifications to the user. `cinemaid` specifies the cinema the showing is shown at.
 For all filters a preference must be specified.

 This `cinemaid` filter selects a cinema.
 This id references a cinema from the `GET /cinemas/` list.
 At this moment there is no check weather or not the cinema is valid!
 This filter is required as you can only watch showings for a specific movie in a specific cinema.
-In previous versions this string was a concatination of the cinema chain id and the cinema number.
+In previous versions this string was a concatenation of the cinema chain id and the cinema number.
 For example `PATHE12`.

 The following other parameters are supported:
 * `startafter` Showings that start later than this timestamp